 William & Mary has the expectation that each new student will adhere to the requirements for enrollment as listed in the Undergraduate Catalog.

 Students must submit medical health history and immunization history forms to the Student Health Center by July 1 or January 10, depending on the semester of enrollment.
 The College requires all students to have health insurance.
-Students will be charged for the College’s insurance plan unless a Waiver Request including proof of adequate health insurance is submitted on an annual basis.
-The deadline for submission of the Waiver Request is July 1.
+New students will be enrolled in and billed for the College's Student Insurance Plan should they neither elect nor waive health insurance coverage by August 31 or January 10, depending on the semester of enrollment.

 Freshman students are required to live in on-campus housing, although students who want to live with their families within a 30 mile radius of campus may apply to the Office of Residence Life for an exception.
-In addition to on-campus housing, freshman students must select an approved meal plan.
-Only under special circumstances and with prior written approval are freshmen and sophomores allowed to have cars on campus.
+Additionally, all students who reside on-campus are required to select a meal plan.
+Only under special circumstances, and with prior written approval, are freshmen and sophomores allowed to have cars on campus.

 The New Student Orientation program is required for all new students.
 Students will receive information regarding the dates of Orientation with their deposit confirmation and are expected to plan accordingly to attend.
-Failure to attend Orientation and Essential First-Year Intiative programs may lead to holds on a student’s account that would prevent course registration.
+Failure to attend New Student Orientation and any required First-Year Intiative programs may lead to holds on a student’s account that would prevent course registration.